 Researchers put half of the women in a treatment group and half in a placebo group.
 Participants in the soy group took 200 milligrams of soy isoflavones each day, while the other group took placebo pills.

 After two years of study, researchers concluded that women in both groups experienced the same amount of bone loss.
-In fact, more women in the soy group experienced hot flashes than the placebo group.
+In fact, more women in the soy group experienced hot flashes than in the placebo group.

 Natural menopause treatments